hiphapa/blogs.snap-ci.com/_posts/2014-11-04-shell-changes.md

 #### Changes with the *cd* command:

-Changing the directory in one command will now change for every subsequent commands.
+Changing the directory in one command will now change for all subsequent commands.
 Lets say you had a stage like:

 {% highlight bash %}
 $ cd some_dir && run_specs